-The following table reflects our estimates of proved oil, natural gas and NGLs reserves based on the SEC definitions that were used to prepare our financial statements for the periods presented.
-The standardized measure values shown in the table are not intended to represent the current market values of our estimated proved oil and NGLs.
+The following table reflects our estimates for proved natural gas, NGLs and oil reserves based on the SEC definitions that were used to prepare our financial statements for the periods presented.
+The standardized measure values shown in the table are not intended to represent the current market values of our estimated proved reserves.

-Reserve data: 2016 2015
+Reserve data: 2017 2016

 Estimated proved reserves:

-Oil (MMBbl) 3.5 3.2
+Oil (MMBbl) 3.3 3.5

-Natural gas (Bcf) 14.6 46.4
+Natural gas (MMcf) 6.7 14.7

-Natural gas liquids (MMBbl) 0.9 0.7
+NGLs (MMBbl) 0.9 0.9

-Total proved reserves (MMBoe) 6.9 11.6
+Total proved reserves (MMBoe) 5.3 6.9

 Estimated proved developed reserves:

-Oil (MMBbl) 3.5 3.1
+Oil (MMBbl) 3.3 3.5

-Natural gas (Bcf) 14.6 46.2
+Natural gas (MMcf) 6.7 14.6

-Natural gas liquids (MMBbl) 0.9 0.7
+NGLs (MMBbl) 0.9 0.9

-Total proved developed reserves (MMBoe) 6.9 11.5
+Total proved developed reserves (MMBoe) 5.3 6.8

-Estimated proved undeveloped reserves:

-Oil (MMBbl) 0.1

-Natural gas (Bcf) - 0.2

-Natural gas liquids (MMBbl)

-Total proved undeveloped reserves (MMBoe) 0.1

-Proved developed reserves as a percent of total reserves 100% 99%
+Proved developed reserves as a percent of total reserves 100% 100%

-Standardized measure (\$ in millions) ^(a) \$ 49.6 \$ 67.9
+Standardized measure (\$ in millions) ^(a) \$ 56.7 \$ 49.6

-(a) Standardized measure is the present value of estimated future net revenues to be generated from the production of proved reserves.
-It is determined using SEC-required prices and costs in effect as of the time of estimation without giving effect to non-property related expenses (such as general and administrative expenses or debt service costs) and discount rate of 10%.
+a) Standardized measure is the present value of estimated future net revenues to be generated from the production of proved reserves.
+It is determined using SEC-required prices and costs in effect as of the time of estimation without giving effect to non-property related expenses (such as general and administrative expenses or debt service costs) and discounted using an annual discount rate of 10%.
 Our standardized measure does not include the impact of derivative transactions or future federal income taxes because we are not subject to federal income taxes.
 Future prices received for production and costs may vary, perhaps significantly, from the prices and costs assumed for purposes of these estimates.
 The standardized measure shown should not be considered the current market value of our reserves.
-The 10% discount rate is used, is materially affected by assumptions as to timing of future production, which may prove to be inaccurate.
+The 10% discount factor used to calculate present value, which is required, is not necessarily the most appropriate discount rate.
+The present value, no matter what discount rate is used, is materially affected by assumptions as to timing of future production, which may prove to be inaccurate.